brunorr/brunorr.github.io/_posts/2019-02-28-badusb-digispark.md

 <a href="../img/BadUSB - Install 3.png" data-toggle="lightbox"> <img class="img-center" src="../img/BadUSB - Install 3.png" width="230"/></a>

+With the IDE set up, let's install the Digispark drivers so the IDE can detect and communicate with the board.

 <br/>

 #### Step 2: Installing Digispark Drivers